AD Lookup Control with Perl and JS - Day 1

 perl -MCPAN -e "install Bundle::Net::LDAP"

-Install NET:LDAP Attempt 2
+Install NET::LDAP Attempt 2

 "C:\Program Files (x86)\Microsoft Visual Studio 9.0\VC\vcvarsall.bat"

-Install NET:LDAP Attempt 3
+Install NET::LDAP Attempt 3

 ==> Auto-install the 1 optional module(s) from CPAN? [n]

-Install NET:LDAP Attempt 4 & 5
+Install NET::LDAP Attempts 4 & 5

-Finding my Domain Controller
+Finding My Domain Controller

-Control Construction Step 1 - Getting the details
+Control Construction Step 1 – Getting the Details

-The script in the end looked like this:
+The final script looked like this:

 #!/usr/bin/perl